Giving Tuesday is on December 3rd. Donate here today and support our HESP Programs and Interns.

 Experience Memorable Moments With Our Event Space Rental Services in Downtown NYC

 The Museum of Jewish Heritage in New York City offers a range of exceptional rental spaces and venues for corporate events and receptions, weddings, b’nai mitzvah, and Jewish life cycle events.
-Edmond J. Safra Hall, the Museum’s 350 person theater features full broadcast capabilities for live streamed events.
-Our banquet and events hall seats 400 and looks out onto New York Harbor and the Statue Liberty.
-Our smaller 100-person space is wonderful for receptions and talks.
-The Museum also offers a captivating terrace with stunning water views, along with other spaces like classrooms and lobbies.
-The Museum has an in-house Cordon Bleu trained kosher caterer.
-With its range of spaces and exceptional amenities, the Museum ensures an unforgettable setting for any event.
+Edmond J. Safra Hall, the museum’s 350-person theater features full broadcast capabilities for live-streamed events.
+Our and events hall seats 400 and looks out onto New York Harbor and the Statue of Liberty.
+Our smaller 100-person space is lovely for receptions and talks.
+The Museum also offers a captivating terrace with stunning water views and other spaces like classrooms and lobbies.
+The Museum has an in-house Cordon Bleu-trained kosher caterer.
+The Museum’s range of spaces and exceptional amenities ensures an unforgettable setting for any event.

 Please submit an inquiry to receive further technical specifications.